shawnmittal/stonktop/README.md

 # StonkTop
-Python based terminal user interface (TUI) for tracking stocks inspired by [cointop](https://github.com/miguelmota/cointop).
+Python based terminal user interface (TUI) for tracking stocks.
+Inspired by [cointop](https://github.com/miguelmota/cointop).

 The project is built using [urwid](https://github.com/urwid/urwid) a CUI library for Python.